LitiumAB/Education/Developer Education/Tasks/Redis/README.md

 ### 1. Distributed cache

-To get better performance when getting price from external sources such as ERP we always need to add data to cache.
-By using a distributed cache in Redis the same cache is used for all our web applications.
+To get better performance when getting price from external sources such as ERP you always need to add data to cache.
+By using a distributed cache in Redis the same cache is used for all your web applications.

-We will be using the `DistributedMemoryCache` which stores data both in a short (2 minute) memory cache in the application and also in a distributed cache (Redis) for 24 hours.
+You will be using the `DistributedMemoryCache` which stores data both in a short (2 minute) memory cache in the application and also in a distributed cache (Redis) for 24 hours.

 1. Make your price fetch really slow by adding `Thread.Sleep(500);` before returning price for a variant and then test the performance on a category page listing multiple products
 1. Inject `DistributedMemoryCacheService` in the constructor of `ErpPriceCalculatorDecorator`